What are hip dips, how do you get rid of hip dips, what causes hip dips, and hip dip surgery? We’ll cover this and more here!

 This is a variation of the glute bridges.
 It involves the use of a bench or elevated surface on which to rest your upper back as you raise the hips.

-For people who want to get rid of their hip dips, there are surgical and nonsurgical solutions.
-Dr. Hootan Daneshmand at Silhouette Plastic Surgery conducts both of these procedures.
+There are surgical and nonsurgical solutions for people who want to get rid of their hip dips.
+Dr. Hootan Daneshmand at Silhouette Plastic Surgery provides several Bakersfield hip dip surgery options.
 Liposculpting, which involves fat grafting, and Sculptra, which is essentially hip dip injections, are the two procedures.

 fat transfer body contouring